Montecri/GNSSTimeServer/README.md

 OLED displays wear out if left on for extended periods of time, especially if they continually show information that doesn't change much.
 So there is provision to turn them off when nobody is there to see them.
-This can be done by connecting a PIR motion sensor or a switch to the A0 pin on the NodeMCU.
+As suggested by Brett Oliver, this can be done by connecting a PIR motion sensor to the A0 pin on the NodeMCU.
+A simple switch could also be used.
+Details are shown below.

 To use this server, set your clock to connect to WiFi using the SSID and password specified in the definitions.h file.
 Then set the IP address for the time server it calls to 192.168.4.1.
 That is the